Congress Takes Aim At Tax Rules That Hit Hardest At Upper Middle Class

 Mollenedo was targeted in part because she lives in California's Sonoma County, an expensive area where local taxes are high.

-"As the AMT has been changed over time, it's tended to fall more and more on big families, and families in high-tax states," says William Gale, co-director of the Urban Brookings Tax Policy Center.
+"As the AMT has been changed over time, it's tended to fall more and more on big families, and families in high-tax states," says William Gale, co-director of the Urban-Brookings Tax Policy Center.

-Dorothy Higgins, who works in advertising, has regularly fallen into the grip of the AMT, in part because of the high local taxes she and her retired husband pay in their home state of Connecticut.
+Dorothy Higgins, who works in advertising, has regularly fallen into the grip of the AMT, in part because of the high local taxes that she and her retired husband pay in their home state of Connecticut.

 She says they pay about $40,000 in property and local taxes, but the AMT negates their deduction for local taxes, "so it returns you to a higher taxable income, and then that causes us to pay another $12,000 in taxes."

-Higgins is quick to say she realizes she and her husband live better than most people and they don't object to paying taxes, especially if it goes to support social services.
+Higgins is quick to say she realizes that she and her husband live better than most people and they don't object to paying taxes, especially if it goes to support social services.
 But she points out that these days, the AMT falls most heavily on the working upper-middle class, not the truly rich who tend to derive their wealth from stocks that are taxed at the much lower capital gains rate.

 Scrapping the AMT would lower the potential tax hit for affluent families.
 But the AMT has survived for decades because it generates a lot of money for government coffers.